ritaNDU/catsocial-assignment6-ritamerhej/README.md

 ### Design

 I have no taste in design.
-It was really hard to figure out what design looked good, and I don't think I got it perfectly right.
+It was really hard to figure out what design looked good, especially for a kids app and I don't think I got it perfectly right.
+At the end I came up with a design that kids might like.

 ### Autentication